Thesis

 Starlink Traction

-Since Starlink released its beta service to the public in 2020, it has garnered over 3 million subscribers across 100 countries.
-Since its debut, Starlink has experienced rapid growth in members, rising from an initial base of 10K subscribers in 2021 to 145K at the start of 2022 to 1 million in December 2022 to 3 million by June 2024.
-To provide global internet coverage, Starlink has deployed nearly 6.6K satellites into orbit, covering more than 80 countries worldwide.
+Since Starlink released its beta service to the public in 2020, it has garnered over 10 million subscribers across 160 countries.
+Since its debut, Starlink has experienced rapid growth in members, rising from an initial base of 10K subscribers in 2021 to 145K at the start of 2022 to 1 million in December 2022 to 3 million by June 2024, and more than 10 million by February 2026.
+To provide global internet coverage, Starlink has deployed nearly 9.9K satellites into orbit, covering more than 160 countries worldwide.
 In March 2023, it was reported that over half of all active satellites in orbit belong to Starlink’s constellation.
 In November 2023, Musk announced that Starlink had achieved breakeven cash flow.
-This milestone raises questions about the potential for SpaceX to take Starlink public via IPO.
 Musk had previously indicated that the company would consider an IPO for Starlink once its cash flow became more predictable.
+In March 2026, SpaceX was reportedly considering a $1.5 trillion IPO on the strength of Starlink revenues (reported at $15-16 billion) and acquisition of xAI (and X).

 Valuation

-A meaningful portion of SpaceX’s valuation likely comes as the result of assumptions about Starlink.
+A meaningful portion of SpaceX’s valuation likely comes as a result of assumptions about Starlink and its potential orbital data centers.
 Starlink has low variable costs and enormous revenue potential.
-With Starlink’s 3 million subscribers, Starlink’s basic plan of $130/month implies revenue of over $4.7 billion.
-If SpaceX and Starlink can reach the goal of 40 million subscribers by 2025, Starlink could reach over $62 billion in revenue, which alone implies a much larger valuation than the $150 billion valuation it reached in July 2023.
+With Starlink’s 10 million subscribers, Starlink’s plan priced at $120/month implies revenue of over $12 billion.
+If enterprise services, aviation, maritime connectivity, and direct-to-cell partnerships continue expanding, total Starlink revenue could be $15-20 billion annually.

 Key Opportunities